Life Cycle of a Jaguar XK120 Roadster

 Anyone who’s tried to follow him down his local roads might think the XK is fast enough already, but a car only becomes interwoven with someone’s life for so long if it fascinates its owner.
 With 225bhp and brakes to match, MOW 523 should keep Bob happy for another 62 years.

 Every issue of Classic Cars magazine includes one of our unique Life Cycle stories.
-To read the latest, click the button below.
+To read the latest, buy the latest issue or subscribe using the buttons below.